Video Game Review: Cuphead

 It’s been more than three years since Cuphead first appeared in an Indie montage as part of Microsoft’s 90-minute E3 briefing.
 It would appear at each of the next three E3 events, gaining more and more time and attention with each passing year.
 And now finally, the wait is over, as developer StudioMDHR has unleashed Cuphead for patient Xbox One owners hungry for worthwhile exclusives.

 Given its difficulty, Cuphead relies on the precision of its controls to succeed, whether on foot or during the game’s assorted flying levels.
-With the former your basic options are to jump, shoot and dash, and within that you’ll be able to parry pink-colored objects and build up a powerful “ex shot” to unleash for additional damage.
+With the former your basic options are to jump, shoot and dash, and within that you’ll be able to parry pink-coloured objects and build up a powerful “ex shot” to unleash for additional damage.

 Although this all functions admirably, the default setup is awkward with every important function placed on the face buttons.
 That makes for some finger contortion when trying to execute these moves in rapid succession, particularly implementing the dash.
 Fortunately, the game allows you to remap the buttons as you see fit, which we’d recommend you do early on to incorporate the triggers.